 If Travel To Ride, You Want Better Fuel Mileage, Right?

 However, it’s a myth that you will get better gas mileage by installing a fuel-saving accessory in your car; they don’t work.
-SURPRISE!
+SURPRISE!?

 I’m sure you’ve come across one of the many websites or infomercials that sell a range of accessories supposedly designed to cut down your fuel costs.
 And there seem to be even more of these sites every time the price of fuel goes up.
 It’s difficult not to take these sites seriously, especially when they include positive reviews from satisfied customers, along with believable scientific statistics and explanations.

-Actual Testing Says No
+Actual Testing Of Fuel Saving Devices Say No

 The EPA found that fuel consumption increased when using some of these Accessories.
 Because these devices occupy space in your vehicle’s air intake pipe, they tend to restrict the flow of air to the engine.
-This restricted air flow makes your engine work hard to make the same power without the obstruction, which negatively impacts fuel mileage.
+This restricted airflow makes your engine work hard to make the same power without the obstruction, which negatively impacts fuel mileage.

-Wouldn’t Auto Makers Be Using This Stuff?
+Wouldn’t Auto Makers Be Using These Fuel Saving Gadgets?

-The auto industry spends millions of dollars each year on research and development, a good chunk of which goes towards researching environmentally friendly vehicles that are more efficient to operate.
+The auto industry spends millions of dollars each year on research and development, a good chunk of which goes towards researching environmentally-friendly vehicles that are more efficient to operate.
 Of course, all newly manufactured cars would have a fuel-saving accessory fitted to them if they worked as promised.
 It should be a red flag that no vehicle manufacturer uses any of these fuel-saving accessories.